-Items Not Covered by Warranty: IBM does not warrant uninterrupted or error-free operation of a Machine.
-Any technical or other support provided for a Machine under warranty, such as assistance via telephone with "how-to" questions and those regarding Machine set-up and installation, will be provided WITHOUT WARRANTIES OF ANY KIND.
+IBM does not warrant uninterrupted or error-free operation of a Machine.

+Any technical or other support provided for a Machine under warranty, such as assistance via telephone with "how-to" questions and those regarding Machine set-up and installation, is provided WITHOUT WARRANTIES OF ANY KIND.

+How to Obtain Warranty Service

-Warranty Service: To obtain warranty service for a Machine, contact IBM or your reseller.
-If you do not register your Machine with IBM, you may be required to present proof of purchase.
+If the Machine does not function as warranted during the warranty period, contact IBM or your reseller to obtain warranty service.
+If you do not register the Machine with IBM, you may be required to present proof of purchase as evidence of your entitlement to warranty service.